 Sampling

 Extra support is provided for sampling algorithms in the form of UnweightedSampler and WeightedSampler classes.
 These take care of everything for you except for the process of producing a single sample.
 All you have to do for an unweighted sampler is extend UnweightedSampler and write a sample method that returns an instance of the Sample type, which stores the values of elements.
 The Sample type is defined to be Map[Element[_], Any].
 The _ in place of the type parameter of Element indicates that the type parameter is unspecified, so any element can appear here.
 The element is mapped to an instance of Any which is the common supertype of all Scala types.
 So any element can be mapped to any value.
-To get a value out of a sample.
+To get a value out of a sample, you can use the Scala asInstanceOf[T] method of the sample.

-A useful thing to know is the clearTemporaries method of a universe.
-When a non-caching chain is expanded, a new element is created that should be reclaimed once the sample has finished being produced. universe.clearTemporaries deactivates all such elements, releasing their memory.
-This is necessary to avoid memory leaks during sampling.

 Expansion and factors

 A useful operation is to expand all chains in a universe to obtain the complete set of elements in the universe.
 This is achieved using the syntax